Home breadcrumb back arrow Back to All Blog

 The spending environment makes the audit problem worse.
 Utilities are in the middle of what analysts call a capital expenditure super-cycle.

-State Street reported that utilities plan $208 billion in grid upgrades for 2025 and more than $1 trillion through 2029.
-The U.S. Energy Information Administration found that capital spending on distribution infrastructure rose 160% from 2003 to 2023, reaching $50.9 billion.
+Utilities plan $208 billion in grid upgrades for 2025 and over $1 trillion through 2029.
+Capital spending on distribution infrastructure has risen 160% from 2003 to 2023, reaching $50.9 billion.

 That spending includes replacing aging poles with steel and concrete.
 Burying overhead lines in wildfire-risk areas.
 Installing smart meters, sensors, and automated controls.
 Upgrading substations to handle renewable intermittency.
 Replacing decades-old cast-iron gas pipes with modern materials.